dougmacklin/generator-foundation-browserify/README.md

 #### Bourbon Sass Mixin Library

-The [Bourbon](http://bourbon.io/) library includes a number of useful Sass mixins, saving you from reinventing the wheel.
+The [Bourbon](http://bourbon.io/) library includes a number of useful Sass mixins, saving you from having to reinvent the wheel.

 #### Motion UI Sass Library